Nader971/Oracle-SQL-Course/README.md

 Note: CREATE TABLE employees_copy AS SELECT * from employees

-Removing a row from a table: We can delete a row from a table with the syntax DELETE.
+Removing a row from a table: We can delete a row with the syntax DELETE.

 •	Example: DELETE employees_copy WHERE employee_id = 105;